drand/website/docs/concepts/specification.md

 - Nodes: A list of nodes information that represents all nodes on the network.
 - Threshold: The number of nodes that are necessary to participate to a randomness generation round to produce a new random value.
-Given the security model of Drand, the threshold must be superior to 50% of the number of nodes.
+Given the security model of drand, the threshold must be superior to 50% of the number of nodes.
 - Period: The period at which the network creates new random value
 - GenesisTime: An UNIX timestamp in seconds that represents the time at which the first round of the drand chain starts.
 See the [beacon